kieme/dainty/library/dacli/dainty_dacli.md

 dacli is the result of converging objectives.
 It's main objective is: how to discover, express and use a functionality being offered through a cli.

-Another important objective is to use sdcli for different use scenarios, namely;
+Another important objective is to use dacli for different use scenarios, namely;

 1. as a program command line interface
 2. as a debug terminal command line interface
 3. as a messaging layer that can be used by a protocol
 3. and lastly as a management command line interface.

-sdcli does not attempt to support everything; like an exhaustive set of argument types, or checking the validity of values, or defining value types.
+dacli does not attempt to support everything; like an exhaustive set of argument types, or checking the validity of values, or defining value types.
 It only knows a few argument types.
-Argument names and values are just strings to sdcli, which may or may not be validated by the internal software.
+Argument names and values are just strings to dacli, which may or may not be validated by the internal software.
 The reasoning is that values often cannot be completely checked for their validity by the user interface alone and by not doing so, results in a much simplified interface definition.

 ## Primary goals